lkoskela/license-expressions/README.md

 There is currently not much of a roadmap.

 The rough idea is to first reach a sufficient level of correctness and robustness within the realm of valid SPDX expressions with valid license identifiers.
+This is mostly in place already, although the treatment of the "+" syntax versus "-or-later", for example, or the similar relationship between "GPL-2.0" and "GPL-2.0-only" may need to change.

 The subsequent evolutionary step would be to add the ability to correct slightly mistyped or liberal references to valid licenses, i.e. parse an input such as parsing `"Apache 2"` into `{ license: Apache-2.0 }`, or parsing `"Apache2 or MIT"` into `{ conjunction: 'or', left: { license: 'Apache-2.0' }, right: { license: 'MIT } }`.
+The basics for such corrections are in place with the help of a secondary, looser parser grammar and the `spdx-correct` third-party library but the implementation could easily be improved with a better grammar and the corrections made by `spdx-correct` may not be exactly what we want...

 <!--
 - [ ] Feature 1